aws-samples/aws-media-services-vod-automation/solutions/README-simple-vod-builder-session.md

 10. Check the box that says "I acknowledge that AWS CloudFormation might create IAM resources."
 11. Click on the **Create stack** button

-## Execute the VOD on AWS Workflow
+## Execute the VOD on AWS workflow

 1. Check your email for a message with the subject **AWS Notification - Subscription Confirmation**.
 2. Open the email and click on the link to confirm subscription.